profilecity/vidur/.github/feature-template.md

 [Any additional comments or information for the reviewers.]

 ## Checklist
+- [] I have taken a (git pull origin main --rebase) from main branch and tested it.
 - [ ] I have conducted a self-review of my code and code only contains changes responsible for this feature and does not include any changes to other files (p.s Your PR will be rejected if it includes changes to any files not part of the feature.)
 - [ ] I have commented my code, particularly in complex areas.
 - [ ] I have made corresponding changes to the documentation.